Do Iron Supplements Affect Your Period?

 Many women turn to iron supplements to ensure that they're getting their daily iron requirements.
 But can this affect your menstrual cycle and periods?

-In this article, we will take a look at the relationship between iron supplements and menstrual health.
-I'll also introduce you to our pioneering iron supplement which may help with your supplementation goals.
+In this article, I'll take a look at the relationship between iron supplements and menstrual health.
+I'll also introduce you to our pioneering iron supplement that's gentle and easy to absorb.

 moon day